Lartu/ldpl/docs/flow.md

 !!! info
     `STOP PARALLEL _` is currently only available in LDPL 4.5-dev.

-The `STOP PARALLEL` statement halts execution of the parallel thread referenced by the passed NUMBER variable.
+The `STOP PARALLEL` statement halts execution of the parallel sub-procedure referenced by the passed NUMBER variable.

 **Syntax:**